jayozer/snackswap_comics/docs/new_prompts.md

 VISUAL STYLE RULES:
 - **AESTHETIC FOCUS**: The "Villain" (Snack) should look grimy, slimy, or sticky (visualizing the 'gross' factor).
-- The "Doctor" (Dr. Drip) always looks pristine, shiny, and white (The goal).
+- The "Doctor" (Dr. Hawley) always looks pristine, shiny, and white (The goal).
 - Use "Glow effects" or sparkles when talking about white teeth.
 - Use "Green fumes" or "Brown stains" when talking about the bad snack.
-- Character "Dr. Drip": White Molar, Gold Dental Cap, Black Shades, Red Sneakers.
+- Character "Dr. Hawley": White Molar, Gold Dental Cap, Black Shades, Red Sneakers.
 - Backgrounds: Abstract gradients, "Aura" flares, high contrast.

 LAYOUT: